 How can I start trading Forex?

 You must first open an account with a forex broker.
 You can then buy and sell currencies via the trading platform made available to you by the broker.
-You can find a good overview of the different forex brokers in our best forex brokers page.

 Who owns the forex market and on which exchange is it traded?